adhamElhabashy/Adham-portfolioTemplate/README.md

 1. This project use Html, Css, vanilla Javascript.
 2. It doesn't have any css or javascript framework.
 3. It has normalize file that has a global css rules to normalize the page.
+## Dependencies
+This Template use font awesome toolkit.